How Does A Pineapple Plant Grow

 2. Preparing the Crown

 Once you have selected a suitable pineapple, carefully remove the crown by twisting it off the fruit.
 Remove the lower leaves to expose the stem, which will develop roots.
-Allow the crown to dry for a few days to prevent rot.
+Now, allow the crown to dry for a few days to prevent rot.
 This drying period allows the cut surface to callous over, reducing the risk of fungal infections.

 3. Planting the Crown

 Plant the prepared crown in a pot filled with well-draining soil, such as a mix of potting soil, perlite, and sand.
 Water the soil thoroughly and place the pot in a warm, sunny location.
-Pineapples thrive in temperatures between 65°F and 85°F (18°C and 29°C), so ensure that the plant is protected from frost or extreme heat.
+Pineapples thrive in temperatures between 65°F and 85°F (18°C and 29°C), so confirm that the plant is protected from frost or extreme heat.

 4. Watering and Fertilizing